ocelot-inc/ocelotgui/README.md

 </P>
 <P>
 <A href="special-settings"><img src="special-settings.png" alt="special-settings.png" align="right" height="512"></A>
-Colors: The Colors and fonts dialog boxes have a simpler way to choose colors, by selecting from a choice of 148 color names / color icons.
+Colors: The Colors and fonts dialog boxes have a simple way to choose colors, by selecting from a choice of 148 color names / color icons.
 Users can also change colors by saying SET object_name_color = color-name | hex-rgb-value.
 In fact ocelotgui mixes the modes: for example if a user chooses Settings | Grid Text Color,